 We’ve talked about how stress can be healthy for some people some of the time.
-However, there are also many ways for stress to manifest in unhealthy stress disorders.
-Being aware of the stress disorders that are out there can help you spot the difference between instances of healthy stress and dangerous stress-related conditions.
+However, there are also many ways for stress to manifest in unhealthy disorders.
+Being aware of the potential stress disorders can help you spot the difference between instances of healthy stress and dangerous stress-related conditions.

 Acute Stress Disorder and PTSD

 Anxiety disorders are typically triggered by certain events or situations.
-It’s important to know what kinds of anxiety disorders there are so that you can identify them in yourself or in your peers.
+It’s important to know what kinds of anxiety disorders there are so you can identify them in yourself or in your peers.
 If you believe that you have an anxiety disorder, then you should seek treatment from a medical professional.
-Many schools also grant access to special mental health resources for students who suffer from any kind of stress, anxiety, or depression-related disorder.
+Many schools also grant access to special mental health resources for students with any kind of stress, anxiety, or depression-related disorder.

 Generalized Anxiety Disorder

 Generalized anxiety disorder is a mental health condition where a person feels an ongoing sense of anxiety about everyday activities or events.
-The anxiety that a person with this disorder feels is often not proportional to the demands of the activity that’s making them anxious.
+This anxiety is often not proportional to the demands of the activity that’s making them anxious.